vinvasir/pro-react-codealong/README.md

-This is a codealong to Pro React's tutorial
+This is my codealong to Pro React's tutorial.
+The original boilerplate is [here](https://github.com/pro-react/react-app-boilerplate).